privacy-scaling-explorations/pse.dev/content/articles/README.md

 Open Pull request following the previews step and for any help

-- Suggest to tag: @kalidiagne, @psedesign, @AtHeartEngineer for PR review.
+- Suggest to tag: @kalidiagne, @psedesign for PR review.
 - If question, please reach out in discord channel #website-pse

 ## Important Notes